Syncing items from Jira to Craft.io

 All new items that are synced into Craft.io via the webhook will appear under the Jira theme in the spec editor.
 Once you move them under the appropriate parent, they will remain there.

-When creating a story with no linked parent item, the story will sit under an Epic Bucket in your product tree in Craft.io.
-These can be easily identified by going to the Spec Editor and searching for an Epic with the following naming convention: “Jira Epic %project_prefix%“ within “Jira Theme %project_prefix%“.
+When creating a story with no linked parent item, the story will sit under a new Epic under the “Jira Theme %project_prefix%“ Product in Craft.io.
+The new Epic will have the following naming convention: “Jira Epic %project_prefix%“.

 2. Syncing items from Craft.io to Jira

 After completing your planning and prioritization work in Craft.io, your item(s) is ready to be pushed to Jira.
-Keep in mind that syncing items from Craft.io to Jira is done manually, in order to avoid overriding the developers’ data.
+Keep in mind that syncing items from Craft.io to Jira for the first time is done manually, in order to avoid overriding the developers’ data.

 This can be done in one of the following five ways: